Angela Hartley Brodie: Early life and education

-Career, 1962–2016
+Career

 As a result of her doctorate, she was awarded a National Institutes of Health sponsored, 1-year post-doctoral training fellowship, at Clark University and the Worcester Foundation for Experimental Biology in Shrewsbury, Massachusetts.
 She researched at Worcester Foundation between 1962 and 1979.
 There, she worked initially on the oral contraceptive usage of aldosterone, alongside a number of scientists.
 This included Harry Brodie, whom she married in 1964, and Mika Hayano, who died of breast cancer in her 40s.

-Over the next few years, Brodie took time away from her work when her two sons, Mark and John Hartley Brodie (1970–2006) were born.
+Over the next few years, Brodie took time away from laboratory work when her two sons, Mark and John Hartley Brodie (1970–2006) were born.

 When Brodie returned to work in 1971, she joined her husband's lab as staff scientist, moving into breast cancer research, especially its link with oestrogen and an enzyme that produces it, aromatase.
 They developed several steroidal aromatase inhibitors, she focused on 4-OHA.

 In 1979, she moved to Maryland, encouraged by Cornelia Channing to join the University of Maryland School of Medicine, first as an associate professor.
 Later she became Professor of Pharmacology and Experimental Therapeutics along with an appointment in the Department of Physiology and a researcher role in the University of Maryland Greenebaum Cancer Center.
 She presented a paper on her aromatase inhibitors at a Rome conference in 1980, which led to collaboration with Charles Coombes, a British oncologist to start clinical trials on the inhibitor–4-hydroxyandrostenedione (4-OHA) in Royal Marsden Hospital.
 Coombes gave 4-OHA to 11 women in 1982, with 4 seeing a dramatic improvement.
 The results were encouraging enough that Novartis was willing to fund further clinical trials.

 4-OHA, named Formestane, was the first aromatase inhibitor used on breast cancer patients and proved to be a significant improvement on tamoxifen, the standard cancer drug used to treat oestrogen receptor-positive breast cancer in postmenopausal women.
 The drug was first marketed in 1994.

 "Brodie's major scientific awards recognize her development of aromatase inhibitors in the treatment of breast cancer as among the most important contributions to cancer cure."